fybrik/fybrik/docs/StorageManagement.md

 #### GetSupportedConnectionTypes

-Returns a list of supported connection types, to validate the storage accounts.
+Returns a list of supported connection types.
+Optimizer will use this list to constrain selection of storage accounts.

-### Code base
+## Architecture

 As the first step, storage management functionality will be defined in Fybrik repo under `pkg/storage`.
-To consider moving to another repository.
+To consider moving to another repository in the future.

 The folder will include:

-- taxonomy layers (yaml files)

-- StorageAccount types to generate the CRD, a separate `storageaccount-crd` helm chart.
-The main `fybrik` chart will declare the dependency of `storageaccount-crd` chart on `storageManager.enabled` value (see `Deployment configuration`).
+- FybrikStorageAccount types to generate the CRD
 - Open-source implementation of StorageManager APIs

-### Architecture

 Architecture of StorageManager is based on [Design pattern](https://eli.thegreenplace.net/2019/design-patterns-in-gos-databasesql-package)

-It defines `main` that registers various connectors and `connector plugins` that implement the interface for `AllocateStorage`/`DeleteStorage`.
-Each connector plugin registers the connection type it supports in init().
+It defines `main` that registers various connection types and `plugins` that implement the interface for `AllocateStorage`/`DeleteStorage`.
+Each plugin registers the connection type it supports in init().
+StorageManager invokes the appropriate plugin method based on the registered connection type.

-A docker file is included to build the image of StorageManager.

 ## How to support a new connection type

 ### StorageManager

-- Add a connector package with implementation of `AllocateStorage`/`DeleteStorage` and register it in the main process.
+- Add a new plugin with implementation of `AllocateStorage`/`DeleteStorage` and register it in the main process.

 - Create a new docker image of StorageManager

 ### Fybrik core

+- Add a new taxonomy layer describing the connection schema and compile `taxonomy.json`.

 - Ensure existence of modules that are able to write/copy to this connection.
 Update the capabilities in module yamls accordingly.

-- Prepare StorageAccount resources with the shared storage information.
+- Prepare FybrikStorageAccount resources with the shared storage information.

 - Update infrastructure attributes related to the storage accounts, e.g., cost.

 - Optionally update IT config policies to specify when the new storage can/should be selected

-- Add a new layer describing the connection schema.

 - Optionally extend catalog-connector to support the new connection.